ThunderFly-aerospace/docs/avionics/TFESC02/index.md

 ## Integration with UAV Systems

 The TFESC02 is designed for seamless integration into UAV propulsion systems.
-Exposing the I2C interface for engine control.
+It exposes the I2C interface for engine control.
 This allows direct compatibility with the PX4 autopilot firmware, a widely used platform in UAV development.
 Using I2C, the autopilot can precisely control motor speed, torque, and power, while continuously monitoring system parameters for optimal performance.

 ### Energy Efficiency for Extended Flight Time